-With fire season underway in Northern California, residents can take certain precautionary measures to protect their lungs from smoke pollution.
-The elderly, children, and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities, or otherwise temporarily leave the impacted area.
+Residents in the path of wildfire smoke can take certain precautionary measures to protect their lungs from smoke pollution.
+The elderly, children and individuals with heart or respiratory conditions in particular are advised to filter air, limit outside activities or otherwise temporarily leave the impacted area.

 Children are especially sensitive to smoke pollution because their airways are still developing and they breathe more air per pound of body weight than adults, according to the Centers for Disease Control and Prevention.